Washington zoo welcomes ‘precious’ new baby panda - Borneo Post Online

 Mei Xiang and Tian Tian themselves will be returned to China next December.

-Under the US-China agreement, the National Zoo pays $500,000 per year towards panda conservation efforts in China.
+Under the US-China agreement, the National Zoo pays US$500,000 per year towards panda conservation efforts in China.

+Fewer than 2,000 giant pandas still live in their natural habitat in China, while some 600 more live in zoos and breeding centers around the world, according to the Washington zoo.

 Genetically similar to the bear, pandas feed exclusively on bamboo.
-They weigh in at approximately 220 pounds (100 kilograms) and measure up to six feet (1.8 meters) long. – AFP
+They weigh in at approximately 220 pounds (100 kg) and measure up to six feet (1.8 metres) long. — AFP